Masoud Jafari Jozani: Towards Freedom (1980)

 Towards Freedom by Jozani is considered the first political documentary in Iran, played on 10 February 1980 by the Islamic Republic of Iran Broadcasting.
-Masoud Jafari Jozani founded the IRIB's animation section and produced some animated films.
+Jafari Jozani founded the IRIB's animation section and produced some animated films.

 1984: Beginning a cinematic career

 Speak to Me (1984)

 In 1984, Jozani, by making the short film Speak to Me, produced by the Institute for the Intellectual Development of Children and Young Adults, managed to get the honorary diploma for best short film from the third Fajr International Film Festival.

 Frosty Roads (1984)

-In 1984, Jafari Jozani was made his debut feature film in his birthplace.
+In 1984, Jafari Jozani made his debut feature film in his birthplace.
 Frosty Roads was one of the best-selling films of the first decade of the revolution, and it is valued for its visual structure as much as its substance.
 The only professional and well-known member of this film was Ali Nassirian.
 This film opened the path for Hamid Jebeli, Turaj Mansuri, Mahmoud Clari, Alireza Raisian, and Shapur Pouramin to break into the professional film industry.